-Regardless of where you’re going, you still need to get there.
+Regardless of where you’re going, you still need to get there, whether it be a family holiday in France or a road trip to Scotland.
 Depending on your options, you might want to consider your choice of transportation.

 The car is the common option, as it allows you the most flexibility in where you want to go and how you get there.
 As long as there’s room in your car, then your elderly parents should have plenty of space.
 With frequent stops to stretch their legs and use the bathrooms, a car can be an enjoyable enough experience.

 In terms of public transportation, the train has its advantages.
 You don’t have to drive and, if you book seats, you can ensure a comfortable ride.
 Of course, this may take longer than a car, which might cause some problems.
 Furthermore, changing at stations can prove stressful; the additional walking placing more stress on your parents’ legs.

 If you are travelling abroad with your elderly parents then the options do become limited.
 You will more than likely be travelling by plane, though three are train and ferry options to consider too: if flying really is out of the question.

 There are different laws overseas too, so if you are staying in a guest house or B&B, they might not be legally obliged to provide the likes of a home lift.
 In this case, you should find out as soon as possible so that you can find somewhere that does.